clowdr-app/clowdr-backend/README.md

 # clowdr-backend

-Token server, Slack bot, REST services for Clowdr
+Token server and REST services for Clowdr

 ## Set up the environment variables